appmlk/ConDefects/README.md

 # ConDefects Dataset and Toolkit

-ConDefects is a specialized dataset and toolkit derived from student submissions on the AtCoder platform.
-It's engineered to advance research in **Fault Localization** and **Program Repair**.
-The toolkit comes with a unique time-filtering feature, providing the flexibility to evaluate various Language Learning Models.
-It goes beyond being just a collection of faulty code, offering annotations for each code snippet that detail the precise fault position and its corrected version.
-Additionally, it includes utilities for **running tests** and **collecting coverage information**.
+- **ConDefects**: A specialized dataset and toolkit curated from student submissions on the AtCoder platform.
+It's engineered to push the boundaries of **Fault Localization** and **Program Repair**, while also addressing the issue of data leakage that could distort the evaluation of various approaches.

+- **Data Leakage Concerns**: Particularly relevant for Large Language Models like ChatGPT, data leakage poses a risk as their training could incorporate information beyond the creation of many existing datasets.
+ConDefects mitigates this with a **unique time-filtering feature** for more accurate assessments.

+- **Labeled Code Snippets**: ConDefects is more than just a collection of faulty code.
+It provides labeled snippets that detail the exact **fault position** and its corrected version, enriching its value for fault localization and program repair research.

+- **Additional Utilities**: The toolkit is equipped with features for **running tests** and **collecting coverage information**, adding another layer of utility for research.

 ## Dataset Checkout